Memal7/terraform-azure/README.md

 ---

 ## Quick Start
-Switch to one of the folder in the root directory (e.g. cd 01_intro) and use deploy the defined resources in the `main.tf` using following commands:
+Navigate into one of the sub-directories in the root directory (e.g. cd 01_getting-started) and deploy the defined resources in the `main.tf` using following commands:

 Initialize your working directory and install provider plugins:
 ```